 Contact Patti Aldredge, Program Director

-The Social Work major is focused on getting you participating in as much field work as possible, so you can apply the knowledge gained in the classroom in real-life situations.
-It will provide you with a great depth in the specific skills that will give you the most flexibility in the vast field of Social Work.
+Champlain's Social Work major is focused on getting you into as much fieldwork as possible, so you can apply the knowledge gained in your undergraduate studies to real-life situations.
+It will provide you with great depth in the skills that will give you the most flexibility in the vast field of social work.

 By starting your internships sooner, you'll have time for multiple internships before you graduate, giving you a résumé that will stand out in a field of applicants.